-Well, I just decided to grill them one day, not realizing that if I had taken the time to search for recipes, they would've all said I needed to parboil (partially cook) the potatoes first.
-Well, this is easier and I’m all about easy, so I just keep grilling them this way.
-It helps that they turn out fantastic cooked this way, too.
+I simply came up with this recipe after deciding to grill potatoes one day - not realizing that if I had taken the time to search for recipes, they would've all said I needed to parboil (partially cook) the potatoes first.

-I find it easiest - and tastiest - to season the potatoes with my Pantry Basic Spice Rub after brushing with olive oil.
+I find it easiest - and tastiest - to season the potatoes with a simple rub like this Amazing Basic Spice Rub after brushing with olive oil.
 However, you can season with salt, pepper, garlic powder, onion powder, cayenne or whatever else catches your fancy.

 This is my favorite part of any grilled recipe: hand the cookie sheet to the person in charge of grilling, in this case Brian.
 I just love grilling.

-- 1-2 potatoes per person (for four, I usually slice 6), red, yellow, brown, or any variety
+- 1 potato per person red, yellow, brown, or any variety

-- all purpose spice rub or seasonings of choice: salt, pepper, paprika, garlic & onion powders, cayenne, etc.
+- 2 to 3 teaspoons all purpose spice rub or seasonings of choice: salt, pepper, paprika, garlic & onion powders, cayenne, etc.

-- Wash and cut the potatoes in about 1/4″ slices lengthwise.
-Try to make the slices all the same for even cooking and cut a little of the ends off first as the little ends never made very good planks.
-They tend to fall into the grate or get charred before the others are done.
+- Wash and cut the potatoes in about 1/4" slices lengthwise.
+Try to make the slices all the same width for even cooking.*

 - Lay the planks in one layer on a cookie sheet and brush one side with a little olive oil.
 Sprinkle with seasonings, turn and repeat on the other side with the oil and spices.

 - Turn the heat to low while adding the potatoes to the grill in a single layer, then turn the heat up, close the lid and grill about 3-5 minutes (or until the potatoes have grill marks).
 Turn and grill 3-5 more minutes before checking each potato and removing any cooked planks to the warming level.